MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 Then $w = w + w_{yaw}$.
 This is then downscaled as described for SASSIST2.

+### Depth Hold (DHOLD) Mode Motion

+Depth hold (DHOLD) mode is GLOBAL mode but using a PID to control the vehicle's depth.
+The same depth PID used for SASSIST mode is used for DHOLD mode.

+This mode uses the vehicle's current depth and a user provided target depth to calcualte the depth PIDs error.
+The depth PID provides the gz-axis speed.
+Other speeds (`x`, `y`, `p`, `r`, and `h`) are provided by the user and mean the same thing as in GLOBAL mode.

+The calculated `z` along with user-provided speeds are passed directly to GLOBAL mode after calculating `z` using the depth PID.

 ## Sensor Processing

 TODO: Euler angle accumulation